Study on Some Morphologies of Oil Palm Seeds

 Abstract

 Study on some monphologies of oil palm seeds (mother-dura) was conducted at Suratthani Horticultural Research Centre during July 1996 to March 1997.
-The results showed that distribution of oil palm seeds weight ws positively skewed.
-The average seed weight was 4.64 (range from 1.03 to 14.5 g).
+The results showed that distribution of oil palm seeds weight was positively skewed.
+The average seed weight was 4.64 g (range from 1.03 to 14.5 g).
 The seed of 3.1 to 6.1 g weight had largest number of seed which was about 71%.
-Seeds with different weight had 1, of 3.1 to 6.1 weight had largest number of seed which was about 71%.
-Seeds with different weight had 1, 2 and 3 kernels per seed.
+Seeds with different weight had 1, 2 and 3 kernels per seed were about 72.7 24.6 and 3.0% respectively. the seed with large weight usually had more than 1 kernal per seed.
 Study on relationship between seed weight and other characters found that; seed weight had high relation with shell weight (r2 = 0.97482) rather low relation with kernel weight (r2 = 0.6604) and number of kernels per seed (r2 = 0.4098) and low relation with shell thickness (r2 = 0.1078).
 From the germination tests it was found that seed of 6.2 to 7.6 and 4.7 to 6.1 g weight had highest percentage of germination.
 The effect of pre-heated period from 40 to 70 days on germination were not significant difference.
 Study on moisture content testing methods found that cracked or non-cracked seeds and number of seeds for testing were not different of moisture content

 Published